 I had a job in a school that was very deeply and narrow mindedly religious.
 How and why is another matter.
 But at one stage we had a young Girl from one of the Midwestern US states (I forget which) who was with us for a term as a trainee teacher.
-You had to be pretty good as a post Grad teacher to get a position in Australia but each of the Yankee student teacher had to take whichever school they got.
-And they had to pretty bloody good to get a spot.
+It was some programme run by one of the US Universities to send Graduate teachers to Australia for experience.
+You had to be pretty good as a post-Grad teacher to get a position and each of the student teachers had to take whichever school they got.
+And they had to pretty good to get a spot.
 She was good.
 Danika was her name.
 And pretty as a prairie rose.
 I haven’t seen a prairie rose but it seems the right thing to say.

 Frank just smiled at her with a gruff grunt and said, “Do you only drive an automatic or can you handle a column shift?”